The state House passed HB 2729 by a 37 to 21 vote on March 6. The bill is now with Governor Brewer for her consideration.

 - The public property is a secure facility;

-- Access is controlled or restricted to the general public by the presence of either a state or federal certified law enforcement officer OR an armed security officer and metal detection, x-ray, screening, or other weapon detection equipment;
+- Access is controlled or restricted to the general public by the presence of either a state or Federal certified law enforcement officer OR an armed security officer and metal detection, x-ray, screening, or other weapon detection equipment;

 - There are signs prohibiting the possession of firearms clearly posted at all public entrances;

-- Secure firearms lockers are provided within reasonable proximity to the main public entrance, are under control of the operator of the property, and allow for immediate retrieval of the firearm upon exiting.
+- Secure firearms lockers are provided within reasonable proximity to the main public entrance, are under the control of the operator of the property, and allow for immediate retrieval of the firearm upon exiting.

 HB 2729 would also make a number of other significant positive changes for gun owners, including a prohibition on the state or any agency from enacting firearms regulations that are more prohibitive than or that have a greater penalty than current state law.
 This clarification would prevent a political subdivision from prohibiting the lawful transportation or storage of firearms and includes a provision to allow a person to institute legal action against the operator of public property if the requirements set forth are not complied with.